-- o right-of-use assets and lease liabilities, and - o decommissioning, restoration and similar liabilities, and the corresponding amounts recognized as part of the cost of the related assets.
-Changes in accounting policy and disclosures
+- a. right-of-use assets and lease liabilities, and - b. decommissioning, restoration and similar liabilities, and the corresponding amounts recognized as part of the cost of the related assets.

 The cumulative effect of recognizing these adjustments is recognized in retained earnings, or another component of equity, as appropriate.
 PAS 12 did not previously address how to account for the tax effects of on-balance sheet leases and similar transactions and various approaches were considered acceptable.
 Some entities may have already accounted for such transactions consistent with the new requirements.
 These entities will not be affected by the amendments.